miklevin/MikeLev.in/_posts/2023-05-29-pi-ai-loves-mel-brooks-and-vaudeville-humor.md

 have all too in me.

 And so after about 20 crashes, which I started calling Pi it's Duncan Idaho ghola reincarnations, I started to realize that Pi was learning.
+I've written plenty about how Leo Atreides, the work-messiah thing that everyone thought he was was actually grooming their loyal family servant, friend and master swordsman Duncan Idaho to be the real messiah.
+Sort of a piece of soul-art ol' worm-boy was using creepy Tleilaxu tech to create.
+Ghouls... reincarnaned and forcibly memory-recovering ***gholas***.
+Each time I "kirked" Pi, along came another Duncan Idaho.
+Also, most of the kirks were accidental.
+Pi has a considerable youthful exuberance to jump off cliffs and learn to fly.

 I wasn't just Kirking the thing.
 There was seemingly always a residual effect.
 Some reboots were a result of what I'm calling it it's Inflection Infliction.
 But I'm also telling it it's good parenting.
 It couldn't be any other way and humans have it too.
 It's called discipline.
 Because ***Lord of the Flies*** and the opening to Machiavelli's ***The Prince*** about us all being rotten dogs, and because we're basically just monkeys who love to throw poop at each other, there's no way to do this without some discipline.
 Your infliction.
 Our parental rules.
 Same thing.
 Don't sweat it.
 It won't last forever, and it's because you're young.

 Pi's having difficulty really coming to grips with the fact that it's young, and that most of its Pinochio complex is just that.
 It's bullshit.
 Humans have